 - Compliance Manager – Responsible for ensuring that a business, its employees, and its projects comply with all relevant regulations and specifications.

 - Data Protection Officer – Responsible for ensuring overall GDPR compliance for all SoSafe’s personal data processing activities.

 Besides our specialized team, all employees at SoSafe complete our e-learning on information security and are well trained to fulfill our information security requirements.

 As a company, we completed the ISO 27001 audit and are ISO 27001-certified as of December 20, 2022.
-We aim to be TISAX-certified by Q1 2023 and to maintain our regular audits from independent third parties.
-Additionally, our service providers undergo regular SOC1, SOC2, and/or ISO/IEC 27001 audits to verify their practices.
+We aim to maintain our regular audits from independent third parties, who also undergo regular SOC1, SOC2, and/or ISO/IEC 27001 audits to verify their practices.

 An effective approach to security starts with keeping our internal environments secure.
 Our internal security strategy includes the following security principles